antimof/UxPlay/README.txt

 ### Starting and running UxPlay

+Since UxPlay-1.64, UxPlay can be started with options read from a configuration file, which will be the first found of (1) a file with a path given by environment variable `$UXPLAYRC`, (2) `~/.uxplayrc` in the user's home directory ("\~"), (3) `~/.config/uxplayrc`.
+The format is one option per line, omitting the initial `"-"` of the command-line option.
+Lines in the configuration file beginning with `"#"` are treated as comments and ignored.

 **Run uxplay in a terminal window**.
 On some systems, you can toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
 Use Ctrl-C (or close the window) to terminate it when done.
 If the